ray-project/ray/doc/source/ray-air/computer-vision.rst

         preprocessor = BatchMapper(preprocess, batch_format="numpy")

-For more information on transforming data, see Using Preprocessors and Transforming Datasets.
+For more information on transforming data, see :ref:`Using Preprocessors <air-preprocessors>` and :ref:`Transforming Datasets <transforming_datasets>`.

 Training vision models
 ----------------------